||2 days ago|

 Onionr gives the individual the ability to speak freely, without fear of surveillance and censorship.

 Onionr stores data in independent packages referred to as 'blocks'.
-The blocks are distributed to all nodes interested in their data type.
+The blocks are distributed to all nodes, but are not required to be stored.
 Blocks and user IDs cannot be easily proven to have been created by a particular user.
-Even if there is enough evidence to believe that a specific user created a block, nodes still operate behind Tor and as such cannot be trivially unmasked.
+Even if Dandelion++ is defeated and there is enough evidence to believe that a specific node is linked to a block's creation, nodes still operate behind Tor or I2P and as such cannot be trivially unmasked.
 Anonymity is achieved by a stateless network, with no given indication of what node a block originates from.
-In fact, since one is not required to participate in routing or storage to insert a message, blocks often do not originate from any identifiable node.
+In fact, since one is not required to participate in routing or storage to insert a message, blocks often do not originate from any identifiable node, similar to how Bitcoin transactions do not necessarily originate from a wallet directly associated with a node.

-Onionr works primarily via epidemic/gossip style routing, with message delivery taking roughly logF(N) cycles where F is the number of nodes to send a message to each cycle and N is the number of connected nodes.
+Onionr works via epidemic/gossip style routing, with message delivery taking roughly logC(N) cycles where C is the number of nodes to send a message to each cycle and N is the number of connected nodes.
 So a network of 100 million nodes can deliver messages in a few minutes even with high packet loss and malfunctioning nodes.

 Users are identified by ed25519/curve25519 public keys, which can be used to sign blocks or send encrypted data.